captionpoint/captionpoint-plays/THE-LUCKIEST.md

 That’s it that’s the end.
 ---
 template: noise
+## LISSETTE:
 crying
 ---
 ## PETER:
 Oh fuck
 ---
-I’m sorry I didn’t mean
+I’m sorry I didn’t mean to make you
 ---
-to make you
+template: noise
+## LISSETTE:
+crying
 ---
 ## PETER:
-Just.
+Just let me know when you’re ready
 ---
-I guess just.
----
-Let me know when you’re ready
----
 when you want to go back.
 ---
 And we’ll
 ---
 Get you back?
 ---
-End of play.
+template: noise
+## LISSETTE:
+crying
+---
+template: noise
+## LISSETTE:
+deep breaths
+---
+template: music
+---
+template: song
+It's The End of the World as We Know It by R.E.M.

+plays for curtain call
 ---
 ---
 template: title